 How do you explain faith?
 I mean tangible faith that says, “I know that I know.”
 Once, when I was feverish with strep throat, I knew God would heal me if I called the elders to pray.
 Since they were meeting next door, I called them.
 While I was on the phone, my fever broke—I knew I was healed.
 When an elder came, we praised God together.

-John described many things we can know in chapter 5.
-We can know we love God’s children because we love and obey God (v.
-2).
-We have eternal life because we believe in the name of the Son of God (v.
-13).
-“If we ask anything according to God’s will, He hears us” (v.
-14), and “we have what we asked of Him” (v.
-15).
-We can know that as children of God we won’t “continue to sin” and that the “evil one cannot harm” us (v.
-18).
-We have a new spiritual Father—we’re “children of God,’ amidst a world under the control of the evil one as we once were (v.
-19).
+John described many things we can know in 1 John 5.
+We can know we love God’s children because we love and obey God (1 John 5:2).
+We can know that we have eternal life because we believe in the name of the Son of God.
+We can know “if we ask anything according to God’s will, he hears us” (v.
+14), and we can know “we have what we asked of him” (1 John 5:13-15).
+We can know that as children of God we won’t “continue to live in sin” and that the “evil one cannot harm” us.
+We can know that we have a new spiritual Father—we’re “children of God” in a world under the control of the evil one (1 John 5:18-19).

 How did we receive this knowledge?
-John spoke of three witnesses: the Spirit, the water, and the blood (vv.
-7-12).
+John spoke of three witnesses: the Spirit, the water, and the blood (1 John 5:7-8).
 When we believed, we received the Holy Spirit.
-In fact, the Spirit worked inside us before we were even aware of His presence: He enabled us to see that Jesus Christ is the Son of God so we could receive new life (John 3).
+In fact, the Spirit worked inside us before we wereaware of his presence: he enabled us to see that Jesus Christ is the Son of God so we could receive new life (John 3:1-21).

 We are not the same people we used to be.
-We may struggle and feel like the same old sinners, but something has been planted inside us, watered by the Living Water Jesus Christ gave us (John 4).
-The blood He shed on the cross for our sins secured our new lives.
-If we have moments of doubt or lapses of sin, we need only come for forgiveness and cleansing (1 John 1:9).
+We may struggle and feel like the same old sinners and have moments of doubt or lapses of sin.
+But we need only come to Jesus for forgiveness and cleansing (1 John 1:9).

 Using 1 John 5, what character traits would you expect to find in a believer?
-What would you say to people whose lives do not match what they say they believe?
+Does your life match what you say you believe?

 Do you remember a time you knew God answered a specific prayer or the Spirit comforted your grieving heart?
 Share that experience with someone this week.